welfare-state-analytics/riksdagen-corpus-old/data/curation/README.md

 ```
 Noises in the parliamentary hall.
 ENDDESCRIPTION

-BEGINSPEECH Senator Sanders from Vermont utters:
+BEGINDESCRIPTION Senator Sanders from Vermont utters: ENDDESCRIPTION
-Mister Speaker, I would like to discuss the current state of American healthcare.
+BEGINSPEECH Mister Speaker, I would like to discuss the current state of American healthcare.
 ENDSPEECH

 BEGINDESCRIPTION More noises in the parliamentary hall.
 ```